In Tempe, you’re just a click away from amazing photos!

 Photo tip: Dogs love to pose here.
 Also, a new paint job is expected to be unveiled in February 2023, so stay tuned.

 Street murals offer the perfect backdrop to an impromptu photoshoot.
 Located in the parking lot of the Social Hall restaurant, this fun, welcoming piece painted by Morgan Delaney has the look of a postcard with desert plants.

 Photo tip: Stay true to the theme by getting a group shot in front of the iconic Tempe mural.
 Then, head inside to celebrate your gram-worthy pics with a round of sips and nibbles.

-Palm Walk is one of the most iconic spots at ASU and the ideal location for grads and prospective students to commemorate their experience.
-The palm-tree-lined corridor has been in place for more than 100 years and is a must-visit when you’re at ASU.
+Palm Walk is one of the most iconic spots at ASU and the ideal location for grads and prospective students to commemorate their experiences.
+The palm-tree-lined corridor has been in place for more than 100 years and is a must-visit at ASU.

 Photo tip: For the perfect photo, stand in the middle of the corridor and get a vertical shot with the palm trees towering above.

 Papago Park has many attractions, from the first Arizona governor’s tomb (appropriately named Governor Hunt’s Tomb) to biking trails and fishing lagoons.
 However, one of the most popular—and photo-worthy sights—is Hole in the Rock.
 To reach the rock formation, park in the lot adjacent to the Phoenix Zoo and follow the short trail to see an incredible view.
 For an extra special view, visit at sunset—it’s worth it!